Home Articles

 Therefore, he believes replacing the damaged panel is the best way to repair the damaged siding.
 Since replacing a piece of vinyl is pretty simple, we have step-by-step instructions here.
 Simply gather your tools and materials, clear the area of any landscaping or other obstacles, and get started.

-Tools and materials to repair vinyl siding
+Tools and materials to fix vinyl siding

 Here is a list of the most common tools used to replace a damaged vinyl siding section.